 Approximately 77 acres of the 114-acre Roseburg VAMC campus are located within the Roseburg Veterans Administration Hospital Historic District (RVAHHD; the Historic District), which was listed in the National Register of Historic Places (NRHP) in 2013.
 The Historic District includes most of the western portion of the campus.
 Several of the campus buildings that are proposed for modification or demolition (Buildings 1, 2, 13, 16, and 17), the Ellipse, the flagpole, and the campus roadway system are contributing resources to the Historic District.
 The Proposed Action has the potential to adversely affect these historic properties.
 In addition, the Proposed Action has the potential to interrupt existing viewsheds in the Historic District.
 However, the full levels of effect cannot be determined until the project designs are completed.
-Consequently, VA is consulting to develop a Programmatic Agreement (PA) for the Proposed Action with the Oregon State Historic Preservation Office (OR SHPO), the Advisory Council on Historic Preservation (ACHP), City of Roseburg Historic Resources Review Commission (HRRC) as the Certified Local Government, and the ODVA.
-It is anticipated that the final PA will include project design review by OR SHPO and the consulting parties to avoid and/or minimize adverse effects to historic properties.
+Consequently, VA developed a Programmatic Agreement (PA) for the Proposed Action with the Oregon State Historic Preservation Office (OR SHPO), the Advisory Council on Historic Preservation (ACHP), City of Roseburg Historic Resources Review Commission (HRRC) as the Certified Local Government, and the ODVA.
+The PA includes project design review by OR SHPO and the consulting parties to avoid and/or minimize adverse effects to historic properties.
 If adverse effects to historic properties are identified, VA would notify the OR SHPO and the consulting parties and would consult to resolve the adverse effects.
 The PA provides a wide range of potential mitigation measures that would be considered to address adverse effects.
-The selection and implementation of the mitigation measures would be included within a Memorandum of Agreement (MOA), if required.
+The selection and implementation of the mitigation measures would be included within an agreement document, if required.
 As part of the PA, VA is required to conduct an archaeological survey of the 14 acres land being considered for the State Veterans Home prior to transfer to ODVA and to evaluate any identified archaeological deposits for NRHP eligibility.
 The PA also requires a cultural resource survey for archaeological resources prior to ground disturbance and/or archaeological monitoring during ground disturbing activities to ensure that any archaeological resources that may be encountered are properly handled.
 In addition, the PA provides procedures for OR SHPO and consulting party involvement with regards to the future disposal of Building 1.
-With the execution of the PA and the implementation of its stipulations, cultural resources impacts would be less than significant.
+The final PA (Appendix D) was fully executed by VA, OR SHPO, ODVA, and ACHP on June 3, 2024.
+With the implementation of the PA stipulations, cultural resources impacts would be less than significant.